 I know the date that Jesus will return!

 I figured it out!
 The math was always there for people to see, but in these last days, God has seen fit to reveal the truth to me, His chosen prophet, of the exact day that Jesus will return!
-I am glad that He gave me this insights, especially since the name of my blog is “Till He Comes.”
-It is privilege to be the first person who knows when Jesus will return.
+It is privilege to be the first person on earth who knows when Jesus will return.

 Here is how the Holy Spirit helped me figure it out: